vishna/voyager/README.md

     - parameters interpolation in subsections
     - logicless
     - deliverable over the air (think Firebase remote config)
-    - code generator for paths/tests
+    - code generator for paths/tests/plugins
+    - schema validation (draft v7)
 - Highly customizable plugin architecture.
 - VoyagerWidget to embed your `path` at any point
 - Provider to inject any data coming with the `path`
+- Works with Flutter Web

 ## Getting started